JackieHanLab/D-CE/README.md

 &emsp;-readme file
 &emsp;-to run the .exe script, just double click the .exe script
 - **D-CE_linux**
-windows version of the main function of spatial reconstruction, includes the codes for expression matrix normalization, pair-wise distance calculation and dimensionality reduction based on coalescent embedding and integrated into one function;
+Linux version of the main function of spatial reconstruction, includes the codes for expression matrix normalization, pair-wise distance calculation and dimensionality reduction based on coalescent embedding and integrated into one function;
 &emsp;-**spatial_reconstruct**
 &emsp;-**spatial_reconstruct.sh** (shell script for temporarily setting environment variables and executing the application)
 &emsp;-**readme file**
-&emsp;-to run the shell script, type ./run_Try_spatial_recons_C2.sh <mcr_directory>

 # Requirements
 **MATLAB(>=R2017b)**